Jesssullivan/MerlinAI-Interpreters/README.md

 #### *misc:*

-- url @ `/` runs `webgl_init`, which figures out if the browser can or cannot make classifications and routes the client accordingly.
+- `/` runs `webgl_init`, which figures out if the browser can or cannot make classifications and routes the client accordingly.
     - *classification options:*
     - if browser cannot do classification (i.e. safari on mobile, webgl mediump not supported) recording is beamed up to `/uploader_standard` for processing
     - both POST destinations `/uploader_select` & `/uploader_standard` can also be operated from within browser as a multipart form